bsmith89/midas2-wiki/SNV-Module.md

    midas2 merge_snps --samples_list ${my_sample_list} --midasdb_name ${my_midasdb_name} --midasdb_dir ${my_midasdb_dir} --num_cores 32 ${midas_outdir}
    ```

-- Users can customize species, sample, site filters.

-   For example, we can apply the species and sample filters as following:
+- The species, samples, and sites filters, as well as the post-alignment filters can be customized with command-line options.
+For example,

-   - consider species with horizontal coverage > 40%, vertical coverage > 3X and present in more than 30 samples; only consider genomic site with
+   - We can select species with horizontal coverage > 40%, vertical coverage > 3X and present in more than 30 relevant samples:

      ```
      --genome_coverage 0.4 --genome_depth 3 --sample_counts 30
      ```

-   For example, we can apply genomic sites filters as following:
-   - include site with minimal read depth >= 5, and maximal read depth <= 3 * _mean_coverage_
+   - We can apply the following site selections: only consider site with minimal read depth >= 5, and maximal read depth <= 3 * _mean_coverage_, and the minimal allele frequency to call an allele present is 0.05.

      ```
-     --site_depth 5 --site_ratio 3
+     --site_depth 5 --site_ratio 3 --snp_maf 0.05
      ```

-   For example, we can choose to only report SNV meeting the following criteria:
-   - compute all the bi-allelic, common population SNV (present in more than 80% of the population) from the protein coding genes based on accumulated sample counts.
-The minimal allele frequency to call allele present is 0.05.
+   - We can only report populations SNV meeting the following criteria: bi-allelic, common population SNV (present in more than 80% of the population) from the protein coding genes based on accumulated sample counts.
      ```
-     --snp_type bi --snp_maf 0.05 --locus_type CDS --snp_pooled_method prevalence --site_prev 0.8
+     --snp_type bi --snv_type common --site_prev 0.8 --locus_type CDS --snp_pooled_method prevalence
      ```

    Now we can put all the above-mentioned filters in one `merge_snps` command: